vria/design-patterns/Behavioral/Visitor/README.md

 ![Visitor pattern class diagram](doc/visitor_class_diagram.png)

 Consider a library for handling web form and its fields (like the Form component of Symfony).
-The idea is that of each field in the form can be configured by an object of one of these classes:
+Each field in a form corresponds to one of these classes:
 - [EmailField] for email text fields,
 - [IntegerField] for integer fields,
 - [CheckboxesField] for a group of checkboxes.

-These classes inherit from [FormField] that contains common properties like `$value`, `$viewValue`, `$required` and `$error`.
+These classes inherit from [FormField] class that contains common properties:
+- `$value`: submitted or default "php" value (also called "model value"),
+- `$viewValue`: submitted or default "html" value,
+- `$required`: if true then a field is required,
+- `$error`: validation error message.

-To show a default value in a field when the form is rendered, the php model value (`$value`) is mapped to html value (`$viewValue`).
+We can specify a default value to show in a field when its rendered by setting `$value` property of the field.
+It then gets transformed to `$viewValue` and shown.
+When a form is submitted all fields contain submitted data in theirs `$viewValue` properties.
+Then `$viewValue` is transformed to `$value`.
-When the form is submitted the view value is mapped back to php model value.

 The view value must be validated before it gets transformed to php value:
 - email must be a valid email address,
 - integer can not contain nothing but digits,